nodekit-io/nodekit-sample/README.md

 Sample Node.js application used by nodekit-cli

-## Installation
+## Installation using global nodekit command line

-Make sure you have a version of Node.js and npm installed (just to run the command line build tool, there is no Node backend)
+Make sure you have version >6 of Node.js and npm >3 installed (just to run the command line build tool, there is no Node backend)

 ``` bash
 npm install -g nodekit-cli